-- The potential to develop workshops, talks and events about traditional Māori use of plants shall be investigated. - Guided tours conducted by informed staff or volunteers shall be developed and promoted, taking into account the availability of staff and volunteers.
+- The potential to develop workshops, talks and events about traditional Māori use of plants shall be investigated. - Guided tours on a wide range of themes -conducted by informed trained staff or volunteers shall be developed and promoted, taking into account the availability of staff and volunteers.